smartdevicelink/sdl_evolution/proposals/NNNN-Add-function-to-transmit-audio-data.md

 * Impacted Platforms: [iOS / Java Suite]

 ## Introduction
-This proposal is to add a function that transmit time-divided audio data via AudioStreaming.
+This proposal is to add a function that transmits time-divided audio data via AudioStreaming.

 ## Motivation
 In communication of AudioStreaming, HU expects that it can always get audio data no delay when it want to play.